- The Inventory Control office must be notified of all transfer or movement of property with a value $1,000 or more. This includes:

 When property is loaned between university departments for extended periods, but title does not pass, a written record should be kept with a copy to Inventory Control.

-Donations of property to organizations or persons outside of the university must follow procedures in KRS45A.425 and authorized by the Director of Procurement Services.
+Donations of property to organizations or persons outside of the university must follow procedures in KRS45A.425 (PDF) and authorized by the Director of Procurement Services.
 Upon approval of such donations, the Inventory Control office will delete such items of property from university inventory records.

 If departing UofL staff is authorized to transfer equipment from UofL to another university or facility, the department chairman or his assignee must send a signed memo to Inventory Control listing the items with the asset tag numbers and serial numbers.
 Upon final approval by appropriate authorities, Inventory Control will remove the items from the department's inventory.